-- 12.28 This section deals with the intra-group sharing or "pooling" of costs under a cost-pooling contract among members.
-It does not address Cost Contribution Arrangements or CCAs as referred to in the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (Chapter VIII).
-Unlike cost-pooling contracts, CCAs are often entered into specifically to develop intangible assets. - 12.29 Members of a corporate group may occasionally enter into a cost-pooling contract among themselves to share the costs of routine support services.
-This arises from a common need for such services.
-It also results in mutual benefit, a concept that is fundamental to cost-pooling. - 12.30 A party to the cost-pooling contract must: - (a) Reasonably expect to benefit or actually benefits from the services in respect of which costs are being shared; and - (b) Contribute at arm's length to the costs of providing the service.
+- 12.30 A party to the cost-pooling contract must: - (a) Reasonably expect to benefit or actually benefits from the services in respect of which costs are being shared; and - (b) Contribute at arm's length to the costs of the services.
 The contribution is in proportion to the nature and extent of expected benefits that it receives.
 No payment other than the costs allocated to each participant should be made.